-The Box Elder County Attorney's Office does not utilize diversion programs, except in rare and extraordinary circumstances.
-The county attorney should be consulted in any case in which a prosecutor intends to do so.
+The Box Elder County Attorney's Office does not utilize pretrial diversion agreements, except in rare and extraordinary circumstances.
+If a diversion agreement is utilized, the prosecutor will ensure compliance with Utah Code §§ 77-2-5 through 77-2-9.